jkcjkc/EB-JDAT/README.md

 To train an EB-JDAT model on any JEM variant:

 *Note that JEM is easy to collapse, and so slow,  the learning rate must be set very low to ensure stable training.
-Thus we recommend to train on faster and more stable JEMs, such as JEM++ and SADAJEM.*
+Thus we recommend to train on faster and more stable JEMs, such as JEM++ and SADAJEM🚀.*

 ```
 ./train.sh